Snapper-Labs/immediate/docs/docs/index.md

 Immediate is an architecture and a set of libraries for building rich, reactive user interfaces.
-It can be used to render to many different targets, but the motivating use case is websites.
-Immediate does not require communication with the rendering target to be synchronous, making it easy to write interactive applications that run entirely on a server, despite rendering to a client (e.g a browser).
+It can be used to render to many different targets, but the primary use case is websites.
+Immediate does not require communication with the rendering target to be synchronous, making it possible to write applications that run entirely on a server, despite rendering to a client (e.g a browser).

+Immediate was created to be the simplest and most productive way to build **internal tools**, and that use case guides many of the design decisions.
+However, the resulting concepts and libraries can be used for a variety of applications.

 Major features include: